-Elderly woman found dead in Whanganui after suspected hit and run
+Elderly woman killed in suspected hit and run - Wanganui police scour CCTV

 An elderly woman has been found dead in Whanganui after a suspected hit and run.

-Detective Sergeant Craig Gorringe said about 1.55am the body of an elderly female pedestrian was discovered near the intersection of Anzac Parade and Helmore St,
+Detective Sergeant Craig Gorringe said the body of an elderly female pedestrian was discovered near the intersection of Anzac Parade and Helmore St about 1.55am.

-She had sustained injuries consistent with a vehicle collision.
+She had suffered injuries consistent with a vehicle collision.

-Emergency services attended and police searched the area, however so far they have not located a vehicle.
+Emergency services attended and police searched the area but have yet to locate a vehicle.

 Anzac Parade was closed between Jones and Jellicoe Sts with diversions in place while officers examined the scene.